rubenportz/Ruben-Portz/_posts/2020-02-10-Forget-growth-hacking-become-a-technical-community-builder.md

 ---
-title: Forget growth hacking - become a technical community builder
+title: Community builders are the new growth hackers
 date: 2020-02-10 19:10:00
 category: [startup, MVP, Growth]
 ---